darcyhmansfield/scuba-dive-log/README.md

 ## Motivation (How & Why)

-Whilst there are many similar offerings to this one, none of them offer a simple enough user experience; it's often a highly complicated process to log an entry or to extract the information that one requires.
-Not to mention the fact that any good enough provider will often charge for access, so for the avid scuba-diver, they often have to resort to manual entries via spreadsheets for instance.
+While there may be several comparable options available, none of them truly provide a user-friendly experience.
+Logging an entry or extracting the necessary information from these platforms often involves a convoluted and intricate process.
+Additionally, many reliable providers tend to charge for access, leaving passionate scuba divers no choice but to resort to manual entries using tools like spreadsheets.

 ### Tech/frameworks Used